bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ### What you did last week predicts your progress this week

-Time series analysis is often used in finance to generate trading signals based on historical trading data.

-You can use time series analysis techniques to understand your weight data too.
-The moving average is a simple way to analyse the trend, but it's not as reliable forecasting.
+The moving average is a nice way to analyse the trend, but it's not as good at forecasting.

 What happens when we use more advanced techniques to forecast future weight based on past weight data?

+\[Regression]

 Here's a regression model I fitted to real client data using the past week of weight measurements to predict future weight.